brentvollebregt/nitratine.net/_posts/2018-05-06-python-sqlite3-basics.md

     print ("URL: {}".format( row[1] ))
 ```

+### Closing a Cursor
+When you are done modifying and getting data from a database, it is recommended to close your cursor.
+This is so that other programs that may be using the database can access the database as only one cursor is allowed at a time.

+This is most certainly not something you have to do if only one script/thread accesses the database at a time, the Python garbage collector will remove the object if you don't when the script ends.

 ### Using Keys in Fetched Data
 It may seem a bit stupid to only be able to use indexes to get data out of a row object; and you would be right.